tkem/cachetools/docs/index.rst

       [..., (('fib', 42), 267914296), ..., (('luc', 42), 599074578)]

-.. decorator:: cachedmethod(cache, key=cachetools.keys.hashkey, lock=None)
+.. decorator:: cachedmethod(cache, key=cachetools.keys.methodkey, lock=None)

    Decorator to wrap a class or instance method with a memoizing callable that saves results in a (possibly shared) cache.